lucrada/internship_assignment/readme.txt

+Website URL: https://starlit-crepe-532d7e.netlify.app/ , it is where the frontend of the website is deployed Server URL: https://internshipassignmentbackend.onrender.com/ , it is where the backend is deployed MongoDB is deployed using MongoDB Atlas

 The root directory contains two folders 'client' and 'server'.
 As the name indicates all the front-end code is inside 'client' folder and all the backend code is in 'server' folder.

 client